Trinity Baptist Church sex scandal: Rape of Tina Anderson

 On April 8, 2011, the incident was featured on ABC's 20/20, as part of a show about religious abuse including other cases of rape like Anderson's, in Independent Fundamentalist Baptist churches.
 In response to the 20/20 episode, Phelps posted a statement to his website in which he said that Anderson was 16 at the time of her pregnancy, said the accused rapist was never a church officer, and said that Anderson was never forced to make a statement before the church.
-On April 8, 2011, the church released a statement saying that in 1997, it had "immediately notified" the New Hampshire Division of Children, Youth and Families about the incident but regretted how "the incident was handled," confirming that the "victim stood before the congregation," and which said that "the accused remained in our congregation awaiting arrest by the Concord Police Department."

 Before trial, Willis pleaded guilty to one count of statutory rape but denied he forcibly raped Tina Anderson twice in 1997.
 She said it happened once while he was giving her driving lessons and again at her home weeks later.
 Willis testified that the two had sex on only one occasion and it was consensual.

 The trial started in May 2011.
 On May 27, 2011, a jury found Willis guilty of three counts of forcible rape and a count of felonious sexual assault; and on September 7, 2011, a judge sentenced him to 15 to 30 years in prison.
 In a victim impact statement at sentencing, Anderson said that Willis destroyed the person she was and filled her with shame and guilt.
 Willis appealed his conviction to the New Hampshire Supreme Court; the court denied his appeal.

 Despite the media outcry, Phelps remained on Bob Jones University's Board of Trustees until an online campaign finally led to his resignation in December 2011.